gabrielfreitasm/DISS/README.md

 # Dissipativity analysis repository

-> Codes in dissipativity analysis of linear and nonlinear systems.
+> Codes in dissipativity and passivity analysis of linear and nonlinear systems.

 ## 📝 License